Top 10 Most Anticipated Upcoming Anime

 |

-🌟 Bonus / projects to watch closely
+🌟 Bonus / projects to keep a close eye on

 Fire Force Season 3 (Part 2) — for those who like fighting anime + supernatural elements.